chef/chef-web-docs/content/ctl_chef_solo.md

 `--legacy-mode`

 : Cause Chef Infra Client to use the original chef-solo mode instead of chef local mode.
-This is not recommended. **Removed in Chef Client 14.**
+This is not recommended. **Removed in Chef Infra Client 14.**

 `--minimal-ohai`